WebReflection/uhtml/README.md

 ### µhtml vs [lighterhtml](https://github.com/WebReflection/lighterhtml#readme)

-You could read an [exhaustive summary of features differences](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295#dom-engines-features-comparison), but the first thing to keep in mind, is that _lighterhtml_ is at pair with _uhtml_ features, but not vice-versa, meaning if you need anything more, you can always switch to _lighterhtml_ later on, and without changing a single line of code.
+You could read an [exhaustive summary of features differences](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295#dom-engines-features-comparison), but the first thing to keep in mind, is that _lighterhtml_ is at par with _uhtml_ features, but not vice-versa, meaning if you need anything more, you can always switch to _lighterhtml_ later on, and without changing a single line of code.

-Following a list of other points to consider when choosing _µhtml_ instead of _lighterhtml_ (or vice-versa).
+The following is a list of other points to consider when choosing _µhtml_ over of _lighterhtml_ (or vice-versa).

 <details>
-  <summary><strong>Differently from <em>lighterhtml</em></strong></summary>
+  <summary><strong>Differences from <em>lighterhtml</em></strong></summary>
   <div>

   * there are **no sparse attributes**, each attribute *must* have a single interpolated value: `attribute=${value}` is OK, `attribute="${a}${b}"` is not, and `attribute="some ${'partial'}"` is not allowed neither.